blueturtleai/gimp-stable-diffusion/stablehorde/README.md

 ## Generate images
 Now we are ready for generating images.

 1. Start GIMP and open any image or create a new one.
-This image is in general not necessary, but currently needed because otherwise the new menuitem can't be selected.
+The only purpose of the image is, that the menuitem for generating the images will be enabled.

 2. Select the new AI/Stablehorde text2img menu item.
 A dialog will open, where you can enter the details for the image generation.